stevencohn/ResxTranslator/README.md

 ### Ignoring Known Duplicate

 There will likely be legitimate cases where you want to use duplicates but in very different contexts.
-In these case, you can tag those resources with the NODUP keyword;
+In these case, you can tag those resources with the **!NODUP** keyword;
 the analyzer will ignore those resources and not report them as duplicates.

 ## Tools